 I am registered with the British Association for Psychoanalytic and Psychodynamic Supervision and supervisor practitioners in the field of mental health.

 Am an Accredited Member of the British Association of Counselling and Psychotherapy and work to the Association's Code of Ethics.
 Also a Member of the Association of Independent Practitioners and am on the United Kingdom Register of Counsellors and Psychotherapists.
-I also hold a Criminal Records Bureau Certificate (CRB).
+I am also registered member of The British Psychoanalytic Council.
+I hold a Criminal Records Bureau Certificate (CRB).
 Alongside my private practice I have presented a workshop for GPs on counselling.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.